Transportation

 Market airport's general aviation service

-7.4 Pedestrian and Bicycle Infrastructure: Maintain, enhance and expand the Mascoma Greenway, Northern Rail Trail and new connector segments to strengthen the multi-use recreational/transportation network.
+7.4 Pedestrian and Bicycle Infrastructure: Maintain, enhance and expand the Mascoma River Greenway (MRG), Northern Rail Trail (NRT) and new connector segments to strengthen the multi-use recreational/transportation network.

-Develop a maintenance needs assessment and maintenance plan for the Mascoma Greenway and NRT to include bridges, drainage and slope maintenance.
+Develop a maintenance needs assessment and maintenance plan for the Mascoma River Greenway (MRG) and Northern Rail Trail (NRT) to include bridges, drainage and slope maintenance.

 Finalize negotiations with NHDOT to discontinue the section of RR property from Glen Rd. to Riverside Park in 2023.
 Initiate proceedings with the Federal Surface Transportation Board to discontinue this section of RR in 2023.
 Complete process with the STB by July of 2024.
 Execute an agreement with NH DOT to add this section to the rail trail agreement adding this section to the MRG NLT December 2024.